-Take the Tokaido Shinkansen to Maibara (just over two hours from Tokyo or 20 minutes from Kyoto).
-Then take the Hokuriku Line to Nagahama (about 15 minutes).
-The shrine is about a 15-minute walk from JR Nagahama Station.
+Take the Tokaido Shinkansen to Maibara (20 minutes from Kyoto).
+Then take the Hokuriku Main Line to Nagahama (about 10 minutes).
+The shrine is about a 15-minute walk from Nagahama Station.

-For more than a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, the Shinto god of war.
-The shrine, which is filled with famously stunning hydrangeas, houses important cultural properties.
+For almost a thousand years, Nagahama Hachimangu Shrine has been the home of Nagahama's main deity, Hachimangu, a Shinto god of good fortune.
+The shrine houses many important cultural properties.

-It is worth a visit to see the temple, clap your hands, and ask the deity to grant a wish.
-But the temple is mostly known as the starting point for the annual Nagahama Hikiyama Festival in April (usually held around April 15).
+It is worth a visit to see the shrine, clap your hands, and ask the deity to grant a wish.
+But the shrine is mostly known as the starting point for the annual Nagahama Hikiyama Festival in April (usually held around April 15).